-Prescription for Health Programs in Michigan: An Overview of Best Practices
+Prescription for Health Programs in Michigan: An Overview of Programs and Best Practices

 The Michigan Farmers Market Association (MIFMA) completed a survey of all known Prescription for Health style programs in Michigan.
 The results of the survey are highlighted in this publication.
 Each program is featured as a case study and summarizes best practices.
 Prescription for Health programs supports healthy behavior change for individuals and families through partnerships with healthcare and other providers who focus on supporting healthy eating (farmers and farmers markets) and/or community partners who provide opportunities for increased physical activity.
 Programs are commonly aimed at improving health outcomes for low-income patients with diet-related diseases.